RobertBernstein/OdysseyRegistration/README.md

 # Odyssey of the Mind Registration

-## Next Todos

-1. Create Elmah test DB

 ## Overview

-This repository contains the code for the Judge and Tournament Registration for NoVA North Odyssey of the Mind.
+This repository contains the code for the Judge and Tournament Registration websites for NoVA North Odyssey of the Mind.

 ## Technologies